 The majority of the legal costs incurred during a successful compensation claim case are paid for by whoever was responsible for causing the injury.
-If your head injury claim is successful, you will pay a ‘success fee’ to Thompsons Solicitors, but this is capped at 25 per cent of the amount awarded - unlike many high-street firms, who will charge more.
+If your head injury claim is successful, you will pay a ‘success fee’ to Thompsons Solicitors, but this is capped at 25 per cent of the amount awarded - unlike many high-street firms, which will charge more.

-If you’re a trade union member then you will likely be able to pursue a head injury claim free of charge within your union membership package.
-Thompsons Solicitors provides free support to many trade union members, who keep 100 per cent of the compensation awarded to them and who do not pay a success fee.
+If you’re a trade union member, then you will likely be able to pursue a head injury claim free of charge within your union membership package.
+Thompsons Solicitors provides free support to many trade union members, who keep 100 per cent of the compensation awarded to them and do not pay a success fee.